Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 As this screenshot reveals, most goals come from passes made through (breaking) players inside the box, which is what I like to achieve by applying the ‘Work ball into box’ instruction.
 Goals are made after combination play often moving the ball wide before moving it inside.
 The inside forwards moves closer and closer to each other as play enters the penalty box and are often the ones finishing off the attacks as the opposite centre backs are busy marking the false 9.

-With 43 goals scored inside the penalty at the full season, it shows the potential of this tactic as better forwards will be able to convert the chances more often.
+With 45 goals scored inside the penalty at the full season, it shows the potential of this tactic as better forwards will be able to convert the chances more often.
+Remember this is with Robert Lewandowski as Trequartista, Ferran Torres and Raphinha.

 Shot Accuracy